juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 ____

 The next game went more quickly.
-Shuri was supicious that something fishy was taking place during the times when Marie closed her eyes.
+Shuri was suspicious that something fishy was taking place during the times when Marie closed her eyes.
 She wanted to test this hypothesis, and thus she imposed a time crunch within the game.
 Luckily, Marie was amicable to Shuri's demands and followed through.

 'There it is!'
 Marie's eyes closed.
 Due to the time crunch, though, the duration was shorter.
 But the move the followed was different.
 It wasn't so blatantly asinine.
 It held a purpose.

 The purpose?
 To throw a wrench into Shuri's game plan!
-As an veteran player and 'gifted' genius, Shuri was able to see multiple steps into a game and plan ahead.
+As a veteran player and 'gifted' genius, Shuri was able to see multiple steps into a game and plan ahead.
 This was how she beat her usual opponents.
 For every move there were very few logical reactionary or actionary moves the opponent could make.
 Taking those into consideration, one could possibly see five or six steps ahead depending on how well their minds could conceptualise a game.
-For Shuri, she could forsee seven steps.
+For Shuri, she could foresee seven steps.
 Unfortunately, Marie's single move had targetted this exact seventh step and overturned the entire sequence.

 As soon as Marie's finger left the piece, she looked up and shot a challenging smirk.

 Shuri stumbled, new plans had to be made, and she had to redirect her entire attention into the game.
-But alas, the breif moment cost her.
+But alas, the brief moment cost her.
 She was cornered.

 "Checkmate!"
 Marie chortled.

 "Five seconds!"
-Shuri challeneged.
+Shuri challenged.

 "It's almost midnight," Marie reminded.
 "You should get some sleep."